Temmie-Flakes/Simple_Text_Summarizer/README.md

 A simple implementation and UI of Summary Transformer models.
 Specifically The pszemraj/led-large-book-summary

+am new to git and still learning. i have no clue what im doing. its like moving through quicksand.

 quick install (windows):<br />
 ----
 1. download this repo as a zip or using Git.